Providing services abroad: how to cover your bases

 If you work in a regulated profession in the country of employment, additional rules will apply.
 The list of regulated professions varies from one EU country to the next, and you may have to apply for a licence in the EU country where you will be working.
 This licence will only be issued if you have the required qualifications, which you can demonstrate with an EU declaration issued by KVK.

 The rules may vary by country or region.
-Construction work is often subject to additional rules, as shown by two examples cited by Van Velzen:
+Construction work is often subject to additional rules, as shown by 2 examples cited by Van Velzen:

-• If you carry out construction work in Germany, the nature of your work determines whether:
+• If you carry out construction work in Germany, your work will be permit-free or require a permit.

-• If you intend to carry out construction work in Belgium, you will even run into regional differences.
+• If you carry out work in Belgium, you will encounter regional differences.
 In Flanders and Brussels, you can get to work right away, while you have to demonstrate your qualifications before you can start in Wallonia.

 Outside the EU